MateoCardonaRincon/webdev-fullstack-challenge-frontend/README.md

     npm install
 #### 3. Now, run the client by typing in the vscode terminal the next line command:
     npm run dev
-This step will start the application in a develoment build in the url http://localhost:3000/ by default, please make sure you are not running another app in this path, since the backend is set to receive request from this local url.
+Please, make sure that you are located in the project folder in the terminal before run the prior steps.
+This last step will start the application in a develoment build in the url http://localhost:3000/ by default, please make sure you are not running another app in this path, since the backend is set to receive request from this local url.
 Open the specified url in your browser, and start creating your first to-do notes!

 ## Use Case: